cleanups.berlin

 data-cleanups-share-basePoint share links to your site instead of cleanups.berlin.

-For developers: the accent colour and backgrounds can be set via CSS custom properties (--cb-brand, --cb-surface-card) on the script element.
+For developers: the accent colour and backgrounds can be set via CSS custom properties (--cb-brand, --cb-surface-card) on an enclosing element; they have no effect on the script element itself, because the widget is mounted next to it.
 The colour an initiative uses to mark its actions is set by the initiative itself; it cannot be changed when embedding.

 Without JavaScript (iframe)